 The involvement of family and friends when someone with mental health difficulties is admitted to hospital is crucial in ensuring collaborative practice and positive outcomes for service users.
-With the development of the Triangle of Care and an evidence-base which encourages identification and engagement when someone is acutely unwell, family interventions can no longer be viewed as community-based interventions.
+With the development of the Triangle of Care (PDF) and an evidence-base which encourages identification and engagement when someone is acutely unwell, family interventions can no longer be viewed as community-based interventions.
 There are, however, many issues and challenges specific to the implementation of family work in inpatient and acute care settings.

 As a result, the Meriden Programme has developed a range of tools and training packages ranging from developing an awareness of family sensitive practice, through to specifically modified interventions which can be more readily implemented within a time-restricted ward environment.

 In addition, bespoke training has been developed and delivered for specialist services including Home Treatment teams, forensic in-patients, Eating Disorders and Mother and Baby provision.